UK economy 'running on empty' as recession signals mount - PMI | Business

 - United Kingdom

 The PMI's preliminary composite index held at 53.1 in June, above the median forecast of 52.6 in a Reuters poll of economists and unchanged from May.
-But the PMI's measure of new orders effectively stagnated as it fell to 50.8, the lowest in over a year.
+But its measure of new orders fell to 50.8, the lowest in over a year.
 Factory orders dipped below the 50.0 growth threshold to 49.6.

 "The economy is starting to look like it is running on empty," Chris Williamson, a chief business economist at S&P Global Market Intelligence, said.
 "Business confidence has now slumped to a level which has in the past typically signaled an imminent recession," he said, adding that the economy was likely to show a fall in output in the second quarter that could deepen in the third quarter.

-Growth was being propped up by previously placed orders.
-Manufacturers had reported especially weak demand for exports, and service firms were seeing their post-lockdown bounce reverse as the cost of living rose, Williamson said.
+"For now, the survey offers some reason to think the economy could be a little more resilient than we thought," Nicholas Farr, an economist at consultancy Capital Economics, said.
+But others worried about the signs of demand growth petering out and the still-high inflation pressures.

+Samuel Tombs at Pantheon Macroeconomics said he continued to expect Britain's economy would shrink in the April-June period, albeit partly due to an additional public holiday.
+"We still are content with our forecast for a 0.7% quarter-on-quarter decline in GDP in Q2 and only a partial recovery in Q3," he wrote in a note to clients.

 The PMI's business expectations index fell by 4.6 points in June, the largest monthly decline since the start of the COVID-19 pandemic, with manufacturers and service providers both reporting their lowest business optimism levels since May 2020.
+Separate data showed the limits on finance minister Rishi Sunak for spending more money or cutting taxes to stimulate the economy, as rising inflation-linked debt interest costs pushed the public finances deeper into the red than expected in May.

+Inflation is also hitting spending by consumers and figures from the Confederation of British Industry showed retailers - who are not included in the PMI surveys - were feeling the hit this month.
+The PMI's measure of job creation was the strongest in three months, in the latest sign of the strength in the labor market.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)